 Boost Products Intercooler

-The Boost Products Intercoolers feature an aerodynamic effective fin and tube design, which helps keep both the intake charge temperatures and radiator temperatures low.
+The Boost Products Intercoolers feature an aerodynamic effective fin and tube design, which helps keep both the intake charge temperatures and radiator temperatures low, combined with our intercooler fitting kit you have a neat plug and play solution with all the required takeoffs for IAT, IDLE, BOV and MAP.

 Forge Motorsport Intercooler